Learn about 8 Types of Ficus Plants that you can grow indoors to create a statement and to improve the air quality of your home!

 Other Names: Ficus callescens, Ficus nyanzensis, Ficus rhynchocarpa, Ficus rederi, River’s Gift

-Native to the tropical regions of Africa, African Fig is a small, pretty plant, with dark green rounded leaves and an attractive, flashy green foliage.
+Native to the tropical regions of Africa, African Fig is a small, pretty plant with dark green rounded leaves and attractive, flashy green foliage.
 It also has air-purifying capabilities and helps in balancing the humidity of your space.
-With proper nourishment, African fig can grow up to a tall height of 5-6 feet indoors.
+With proper nourishment, African fig can grows up to a height of 5-6 feet indoors.